Preethi2805/Customer-Segmentation/README.md

 # 📊 Customer Segmentation using RFM and K-Means Clustering

-## 📝 Overview
-This project applies **Recency, Frequency, and Monetary (RFM) Analysis** along with **K-Means Clustering** to segment customers based on their purchasing behavior.
-The goal is to identify distinct customer groups and develop targeted marketing strategies.

 ## 🔍 Problem Statement
 Understanding customer behavior is crucial for businesses.
 By segmenting customers based on their purchasing patterns, businesses can:
 - Identify **high-value** customers.